top of page

 “The biodistribution study in major organs indicated that the NPs [nanoparticles] were easily accumulated in the digestive tract, and they were able to cross the blood-brain barrier and dispersed in the brain.”

-Nanotechnology in Nutraceuticals
+Nanotechnology In Nutraceuticals

 Nanotechnology in Nootropics